404Wolf/404Wolf.com/public/about.md

 #### Python 3
 Since 9th grade I've been self-teaching Python through countless projects, articles, videos, and experiments.
 At this point, I'm quite adept in the language, and have some experience with UI design with PyQt6.
 I've also worked with asyncio/aiohttp/flask in the past for backend api development.

-#### JavaScript, HTML/CSS, React
+#### JS/TS, HTML/CSS, React
-I've been learning JS/React over the past few months to develop this website, and at this point have a fairly good grasp on the basics.
-I also have experience with Next.js, html, css, and tailwind css.
+Over the past few months, as part of building out this persona website I've been self teaching `typescript` and `react`.
+Since, as usual, I've gone very far over-engineering my website, I've learned `next.js`, `prisma`, and a bit about `s3` too as I've built out a backend and integrated a database into this website.

 #### English & Latin Language
 I'm a fluent English speaker, and believe that I have a very good grasp on the language.
-I've also been studying Latin for 4 years, and am currently taking advanced Latin at my school.
+I've also just completed four years of Latin, which I've loved specifically because of how it's let me strengthen my grasp of English grammar and gain understanding of how various words have come to be.
 Lingua Latina optima lingua est!

-#### Math to Calculus
+#### Math to Calculus (2)
-At this point I've taken courses up to Calculus 1, and am currently in Calculus 2.
+At this point I've taken math courses up to Calculus 2.
+We didn't make it past geometric series unfortunately, but I'm planning on self teaching them this summer.
 I love how calculus compiles and applies all prior math knowledge, and also enjoy the discreet/explicit nature of it.
 I also have a firm grasp on Algebra and Trigonometry, and some experience with Geometry.